Pumpkin French Toast

 • Buttery Goodness: Cooking the toast in butter prevents sticking and adds a rich buttery flavor that complements the pumpkin and spices perfectly.

-• Pumpkin Twist: The pumpkin puree adds a delicious and unique twist to the traditional French toast.
+• Lots of Fall Flavor: The pumpkin puree adds a delicious and unique twist to traditional French toast.
+Once you add the pumpkin spice, the autumn vibes go through the roof.

-• Customizable Toppings: While this toast is wonderful on its own, you can also top it with powdered sugar, pecans, and a drizzle of maple syrup.
+• Customizable Toppings: While this pumpkin French toast is wonderful on its own, you can also top it with powdered sugar, pecans, and a drizzle of maple syrup.
 Berries and cream are also welcome.

 up close shot of fanned out french toast bread slices with a dot of butter in the center.